valentjn/vscode-ltex/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: "Bug Report"
-about: "Create a report to help us improve (fill in as many details as you can).
+about: "Something isn't working as expected?
+Create a bug report.
 See https://valentjn.github.io/vscode-ltex/docs/contributing-code-issues.html#how-to-report-bugs to learn how to report bugs."
 title: ""
 labels: "1-bug 🐛, 2-unconfirmed"
 assignees: ""